streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-postgres.md

 When you use Substreams, it sends back a block to a consumer using an opaque cursor.
 This cursor points to the exact location within the blockchain where the block is.
 In case your connection terminates or the process restarts, upon re-connection, Substreams sends back the cursor of the last written bundle in the request so that the stream of data can be resumed exactly where it left off and data integrity is maintained.

-You will find that the cursor is saved in the cursors table of the `substreams_example` database.
+You will find that the cursor is saved in the `cursors` table of the `substreams_example` database.

-**TODO**: Discussion about where Substreams cursor is saved (in a table) -- I need additional input here on what exactly we want to convey to the reader.
-I understand there's another table named cursors, but how is this used and what exactly does the dev/reader need to know?

 ### Batching

-- Discussion about batching of writes (each 1000 blocks when not live, still need to be determined when we will be live) -- I need additional input here.
-Is this something that's functional enough to include in this documentation at this time?
+Insertion for historical blocks is performed in batched to increase ingestion speed.
+The `--flush-interval` flag can be used to change the default value of 1000 blocks.
+Also, the flag `--live-block-time-delta <duration>` can be used to change the delta at which we start considering blocks to be live, the logic is `isLive = (now() - block.timestamp) < valueOfFlag(live-block-time-delta)`.

 ## Conclusion and review

 Routing data extracted from the blockchain using Substreams is a powerful and useful feature.
 With Substreams, you can route data to various types of sinks, including files and databases such as PostgreSQL.
 For more information on other types of sinks and sinking strategies, consult the core Substreams sinks documentation at https://substreams.streamingfast.io/developers-guide/substreams-sinks.

 The StreamingFast `substreams-sink-postgres` tool allows developers to route data extracted from a blockchain to a PostgreSQL database.
 To route data to PostgreSQL using Substreams, you must install the `substreams-sink-postgres` tool, create or clone the example Substreams module, install PostgreSQL, create the example database, import the schema through the `substreams-sink-postgres` tool, and then begin the sinking process by running the `run` command.
 Once the data is in the `substreams_example` database, you can use standard PostgreSQL tooling and SQL language to view it.

----

-<b>DEV NOTES</b>

-- Do we want to move the code creating the queries into a db.rs file similar to how it is in the eth-meta example?
-It's a bit of a tough call.
-Ideally, we want to show them it in this same file because they'll need to edit it to work with the data they want to extract and persist to the db.
-Having it in another file contributes to context switching and additional abstraction and cognitive load.